kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/google-cloud-run.md

 ## Before you begin

-Make sure that your Google Cloud account is ready to use with the Cloud Run and Kubernetes Engine (GKE) services.
+Prepare your Google Cloud account for use with the Cloud Run and Kubernetes Engine (GKE) services.

 1. Identify a Google Cloud project with billing enabled that you plan to use for both the Cloud Run and Kubernetes Engine instances.
 2. Verify that you have the appropriate permissions to create Cloud Run and Kubernetes Engine instances.